timm/july/src/_july.md

   for t in [Int64,Float64,Bool] if (x=tryparse(t,s)) != nothing return x end end return strip(s) end

-"Coerce csv rows to cells."
-function csv(file, fun)
-  for line in eachline(file)
+"Coerce rows to cells.
+Pass each row to `fun`." function rows(src::Array, fun) for one in src fun(one) end function rows(src::String, fun) for line in eachline(file)
     line = strip(line)
     if sizeof(line) > 0 fun(map(coerce, split(line, ","))) end end end